Indo-Gangetic Plain: Geography

 In a doab, khadar (green) lies next to a river, while bangar (olive) has greater elevation and lies further.

 The fertile plains span 700000 km2 across the northern and north-eastern part of the Indian subcontinent.
 It encompasses northern and eastern India, eastern Pakistan, southern Nepal, and almost all of Bangladesh.
-Its stretches from the Himalayas in the north to the Vindhyas and Satpura and the Chota Nagpur Plateau in the south in the south, and extends from North East India in the east to the Iranian border in the west.
+Its stretches from the Himalayas in the north to the Vindhyas and Satpura and the Chota Nagpur Plateau in the south, and extends from North East India in the east to the Iranian border in the west.
 The region is home to many major cities and nearly one-seventh of the world's population.
 In India, it mainly encompasses the states and union territories of Rajasthan in the west, Punjab, Haryana, Chandigarh, and Delhi in the north west, Uttar Pradesh in the north, Bihar and West Bengal in the east, and Assam in the north east.

 The Indo-Gangetic Plain is divided into two drainage basins by the Delhi Ridge, which is a northern extension of the Aravalli Hills.
 The western part is drained by the Indus, and the eastern part consists of the Ganga–Brahmaputra river systems.
 The plains encompassed four distinct geographical regions: